Labster – Science Labs in Virtual Reality

 On the other hand, this is the first round that Labster has conducted during the Covid-19 pandemic, an unfortunate reality in which many companies have seen their ability to raise funds reduced.
 EdTech unicorn Duolingo’s April round was also short.
 Funding aside, the usage of Labster’s VR product has increased fifteen-fold since March of this year, as the company continues to build valuable partnerships with educational institutions while showing a strong potential for growth.

-Update 02/10/2021: Labster has raised $60 million in Series C funding to increase its staff, and expand into new regions including Latin America and Africa.
-This brings the company’s total funding to $103.5 million to date.
+Update 04/05/2022: Labster has raised $47 million in funding to support growth opportunities worldwide.
+This brings the company’s total funding to $150.5 million to date.

 About Labster’s Virtual Science Labs

 The company’s virtual science labs have proven to be extremely popular with educational institutions across the globe that use them to teach both elementary and advanced level science.
 Labster’s been slowly increasing their customer base over the years and it now contains 1,000+ universities, 3,000 high schools, and more than 3 million students.
 Today, they’re benefiting from a surge in e-learning interest fueled by ‘The Rona.“

 Labster offers a range of simulations on topics that extend outside the science lab into physiology, chemistry, biology, and just about any other science-related topic you can think of.
 The more than 150 simulations on offer have all been built on the same VR platform, and Labster can add new ones to its catalog fairly quickly, even designing simulations-on-request for individual client needs.